Skip to main content

 • Type: String

-• Description: Directory where cloud function code is stored, path relative to project root directory
+• Description: SCF code directory, relative to the project root directory

 • Example: "functionRoot": "./functions" or "functionRoot": "functions"